Mundaring

 Employment performance in Mundaring ranks among the strongest 15% of areas evaluated nationally

 Mundaring has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 1.9% in June 2025, with an estimated employment growth of 4.0% over the past year.
+Its unemployment rate was 1.9% as of June 2025, with an estimated employment growth of 4.0% over the past year.

-As of June 2025, 8,185 residents were employed, with an unemployment rate of 2.0%, below Greater Perth's rate of 3.9%.
-Workforce participation was 62.8%, compared to Greater Perth's 65.2%.
-Leading employment industries among residents include health care & social assistance, construction, and education & training.
-Mundaring shows strong specialization in mining, with an employment share of 1.4 times the regional level.
+As of this date, 8,185 residents were employed while the unemployment rate was 2.0% lower than Greater Perth's rate of 3.9%.
+Workforce participation in Mundaring was somewhat below standard at 62.8%, compared to Greater Perth's 65.2%.
+Leading employment industries among residents included health care & social assistance, construction, and education & training.
+The area showed strong specialization in mining, with an employment share of 1.4 times the regional level.

-However, health care & social assistance has lower representation at 11.0% versus the regional average of 14.8%.
-The area appears to offer limited local employment opportunities based on Census data comparison between working population and resident population.
-Over the year to June 2025, employment increased by 4.0%, while labour force grew by 4.1%, causing unemployment to rise by 0.1 percentage points in Mundaring.
-In Greater Perth, employment rose by 3.7%, labour force grew by 3.8%, and unemployment rose by 0.1 percentage points.
-State-level data for WA as of Sep-25 shows employment contracted by 0.82% (losing 14,590 jobs), with a state unemployment rate of 4.3%.
-This compares to the national unemployment rate of 4.5%, lagging behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mundaring's employment mix suggests local growth of approximately 5.8% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, health care & social assistance had lower representation at 11.0% compared to the regional average of 14.8%.
+Employment opportunities locally appeared limited based on Census data.
+Over the 12 months to June 2025, employment increased by 4.0% while labour force grew by 4.1%, leading to a rise in unemployment rate by 0.1 percentage points.
+In contrast, Greater Perth saw employment and labour force grow by 3.7% and 3.8% respectively, with unemployment rising by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mundaring's employment mix suggested local growth of approximately 5.8% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment